Thinxtra/Xkit-Sample/README.md

 The development guide with Xkit using the libraries in this project is given in the Xkit Development Guide at http://www.thinxtra.com/xkit/

+## Documents
+You can find the schematics of the Xkit in the Documents > Xkit_Schematics.
+If you do not want to use our library to send Sigfox message, you can find the AT command list in Documents > Wisol_Command_and_Schematics.
+AT commands are used to communicate with the Sigfox module (Wisol) on the Xkit.
+If you refer using the USB port on the XKit for this purpose, please remember to set the jumpers on the Xkit to the USB-use configuration.

 ## License

 The libraries is mainly contributed by Thomas Ho of Thinxtra Solution Pty.